On repeated (continuous) weak measurements of a single copy of an unknown quantum state: Abstract

 \section{Abstract}

-In this paper we investigate \emph{repeated weak measurements without post-selection} \cite{AVA;PRL1988,AV;PRA1989}, on a \emph{single copy}.
-By a careful analysis of errors, it is shown that there is a tradeoff between errors and \emph{invasiveness}.
+In this paper we investigate repeated weak measurements,without post-selection, on a \emph{single copy} of an \emph{unknown} quantum state.
+The resulting random walk in state space is precisely characterised in terms of joint probabilities for outcomes.
+We conclusively answer, in the negative, the very important question whether the statistics of such repeated measurements can determine the unknown state.
+We quantify the notion of error in this context as the departure of a suitably averaged density matrix from the initial state.
+When the number of weak measurements is small the original state is preserved to a great degree, but only an ensemble of such measurements, of a complete set of observables, can determine the unknown state.
+By a careful analysis of errors, it is shown that there is a precise tradeoff between errors and \emph{invasiveness}.
 Lower the errors, greater the invasiveness.
-Though the outcomes are not independently distributed, an analytical expression is obtained for how averages are distributed, which is shown to be the way outcomes are distributed in a \emph{strong measurement}, in stark contrast to the central limit theorem.
-An \emph{error-disturbance} relation, though not of the Ozawa-type \cite{ozawa2014}, is also derived.
+Though the outcomes are not independently distributed, an analytical expression is obtained for how averages are distributed, which is shown to be the way outcomes are distributed in a \emph{strong measurement}.
+An \emph{error-disturbance} relation, though not of the Ozawa-type, is also derived.
 In the limit of vanishing errors, the invasiveness approaches what would obtain from strong measurements.